KavachInterns2020/Hotel-and-Restaurant-Management_BE/README.md

 4. Rahul KP (InternID - INTERN202000142)

 ## About The Project:
-### Types of Users of the Application.
+### Types of Users of the Application:
-<h3>Admin Profile: <h3>The users with admin profiles are the staff of the organization like Owners, Chefs, Laundry Managers and Room Service Managers.
+<ol><li><b>Admin Profile: </b>The users with admin profiles are the staff of the organization like Owners, Chefs, Laundry Managers and Room Service Managers.</li>
-<h3>Guest Profile(Restaurant Profile): <h3>The users with Guest profiles are Restaurant users who can create a new account and can order food using the food order page.
+<li><b>Guest Profile(Restaurant Profile): </b>The users with Guest profiles are Restaurant users who can create a new account and can order food using the food order page.</li>
-<h3>UserProfile(Hotel Guest Profile): <h3>The users with User Profile are Users who stay at one of the hotel rooms and can avail the services through the application like:
+<li><b>UserProfile(Hotel Guest Profile): </b>The users with User Profile are Users who stay at one of the hotel rooms and can avail the services through the application like:
 <ol>
   <li>Ordering Food.</li>
   <li>Ordering RoomServices.</li>